Impact Wrestling TV preview: The lineup for Thursday's show, classic pay-per-view airing, Impact In 60 theme - Pro Wrestling Dot Net

 Impact Wrestling is advertising the following matches and events for Thursday’s television show.

-Powell’s POV: The eight-man tag match will be the main event, and the six-man tag match will open the show.
-Impact Wrestling airs Thursdays on AXS TV at 7CT/8ET with a replay at 10CT/11ET.
-AXS will air Against All Odds 2010 on Thursday at 2CT/3ET.
-The Impact In 60 nostalgia show airs at 6CT/7ET and focusses on Andy Douglas and Chase Stevens.
+Powell’s POV: Impact Wrestling airs Thursdays on AXS TV at 7CT/8ET with a replay at 10CT/11ET.
+AXS will air Bound For Glory 2006 on Thursday at 2CT/3ET.
+The Impact In 60 nostalgia show airs at 6CT/7ET and focusses on memorable Knockouts matches.
 The Before The Impact show streams on the Impact YouTube page at 6:30CT/7:30ET.
-John Moore’s weekly Impact Wrestling television reviews are available on Fridays along with my Impact Hit List and members’ exclusive audio reviews.
+John Moore’s weekly Impact Wrestling television reviews are available on Fridays along with my Impact Hit List and exclusive audio reviews for Dot Net Members (including our Patreon patrons).

 Be the first to comment